thenexthub/Codira/docs/LibraryEvolution.rst

 dependencies on the behavior of our implementations would work against these goals.

-Our current design in Swift is to provide opt-out load-time abstraction of implementation for all language features.
+Our current design in Codira is to provide opt-out load-time abstraction of implementation for all language features.
 Alone, this would either incur unacceptable cost or force widespread opting-out of abstraction.
 We intend to mitigate this primarily by designing the language and its implementation to